cube-drone/rt0/players-guide/src/player/combat.md

 ## Hit Points
 Players start every combat with 20 HP, a number that resets with _every combat_.

-When a player reaches 0 HP, they do not die, but instead must buy 10 more HP.
-In order to do so, they must take 3 Corruption Points.
+When a player reaches 0 HP, they do not die, but instead must buy 15 more HP.
+In order to do so, they must take a Major Injury.

-When a player reaches 0 HP for a second time, they suffer _consequences_, which are generally non-fatal.
-This costs them _more_ Corruption Points, and they wake up in their room the next day with a new Manipulation.

-If there is still a lot of time left in the day, the player gets to play as an EDDY for the rest of the day.

 A sufficient number of Corruption points will permanently retire the Player, although the exact number is only known by the GM.